-The tape containing Lennon’s guide vocals were nearly lost, however.
+The tape containing Lennon’s guide vocals were nearly lost.
 The multi-track tapes were discovered by producer Richard Perry just two days before John Lennon Anthology was due to have been mastered, and Yoko Ono oversaw the creation of a new mix just hours before the deadline.